 What Is Realistic For You?

 How many classes do you want to teach per day/week?
 Do you want to get other trainers to teach for you?
 How much can you afford to pay on rent.
 My top advice would be not over stretch yourself with huge outgoings, especially in the early days.
-Start small, build and establish your business/brand and then expand.
+Start small, build and establish your business/brand and then expand and always be prepared for unexpected setbacks.
 The whole thing will be a much more enjoyable experience if the stress is minimized.

 Good Luck!
 Stay tuned for more advice on starting your own Pilates Studio, we are here to help!